 All students are required to attend classes.

-Accumulative absences of more than four (4) sessions could adversely affect your grade.

 All students are required to be punctual for class.
 (Latecomers distract both fellow students and the instructor).
 Attendance will be taken at the beginning at each class session.

 All assignments are to be completed and handed in as scheduled.
 No assignment will be accepted if more than one (1) week late.
 Late submission must have prior instructor approval.

-Each student must achieve a minimum grade of C (70-76) in order to pass this course.
+Each student must achieve a minimum grade of “C” (70% – 76% average) in order to pass this course.

-No eating or drinking allowed in the class.
+No eating or drinking allowed in the lecture classroom.
+In addition, no food or drink can be brought into the laboratory classroom.

 Children are not to be brought into the classroom.
 They can be a distraction to other students and any class discussions.
 Other arrangements are the responsibility of each student.